Contents

 A function is a fundamental building block in software development and a key tool for designing efficient and maintainable systems.
 This talk looks at the characteristics of a “good” function and provides practical guidance on when and how to refactor and utilize existing libraries to develop Better Code.

-Note: This talk was presented internally at Adobe and is available on the C++ at Adobe site.
+Note: This talk was presented internally at Adobe and is available on the Adobe Developer site.

 Initial draft version: